 Walking around the atmospheric city at night felt like another world .
 Running in and out of ancient palaces, deserted, but for a few teenagers looking for quiet nooks and crannies and sailors docking their boats, Split felt magical.
 The marble streets were polished from the footsteps of the thousands of people that lived long before us.
 History was not only seen, but felt here.
 Both shabby and splendid, Split is the perfect answer to a modern city that has maintained its authenticity of the past.

 The barmaid cleared our plates and asked where we were off to.
 When we told her she gave us some welcomed advice on how to get there since it was off-season and few buses were running.
 We were headed to Plitvice National Park, an incredible gorge sliced through the landscape and dotted with hundreds of terraced waterfalls and turquoise pools.
+The rest of our time in Croatia flew by and we loved every moment of it.

 From bombed out buildings in Zagreb, to the natural wonders of Plitvice National Park; from antiquity alive in Split, to the wonders of the walled city of Dubrovnik, Croatia never ceased to amaze me.
-It is a country that comfortably lives with its past --the good and the bad.
+It is a country that comfortably lives with its past -the good and the bad.
 Leaving Dubrovnik, we caught glimpse of two sailors sitting down for breakfast.
 The waitress waved the pigeons off their table and brought them two strong dark coffees.
 Snapping a photo of them, I realized that the photo had no time stamp.
-Was it not for the plastic blue lawn chairs, the photo looked like it could have been taken half a decade ago, or today, as it was.
+Was it not for the plastic blue lawn chairs, the photo looked like it could have been taken half a century ago, or today, as it was.
 Croatia itself has no time stamp.
 The country lives and breathes it past, present and future.
 Ancient fortresses are used today as shopping centers and bombed out apartment buildings leave modern scars in the cityscapes.
 In a country that defies the assumptions of time, we are provided a rare glimpse into a century unfolded.